Post a Job

 Absolutely not!
 We’ll only pass your number on to the tradespeople you’ve shortlisted for your job.

 Yes.
 We have detailed advice guides on how to choose tradespeople and ensure a successful project from start to finish in our Advice Centre.

 When you have decided which tradesperson you would like to carry out your job, click the hire button their profile to notify other tradespeople that your job is no longer available.
 This also allows you to leave feedback when the job has been completed.

-Feedback is at the heart of the MyBuilder community.
-Feedback helps homeowners decide who to hire, rewards trades for good work and holds them accountable for any problems.
+MyBuilder are fanatical about feedback!
+Feedback helps homeowners decide who to hire, rewards tradespeople for good work and holds them accountable for any problems.
 Tradespeople depend on positive comments to build their reputation and source work through MyBuilder.

 Disputes and problems

-If you are unable to reach an agreement and would like our help, get in touch.
-In order for us to provide the best advice, you should provide answers to the following questions when you write to us.
+If you are still unable to reach an agreement and would like our advice, get in touch.
+Although we are unable to mediate, we will do our best to offer clear and impartial information about what your options are.
+We are able to provide better advice if you include answers to the following questions when you write to us.

 - What happened?

 - What have you done so far to try and resolve the dispute?

 When you are ready, we recommend that you leave feedback about your experience.
 The ability to leave a comment on the trader’s public profile creates a level of accountability that wouldn't otherwise exist.
 Tradespeople have the right to reply to any neutral or negative feedback posted to the site.